glebmalkov-afk/AE_task/README.md

    - Search “Junie”.
    - Click Install → Restart IDE.
    - If prompted, sign in with your trial account; verify AI Pro is active.

+> Tip #3: You may request for a trial account from a hiring manager or any other person involved in the interviewing
+> process.
 3. **Prompt Junie** to scaffold a minimal Snake game with:
    - Keyboard controls for direction.
    - Food spawning and score increment.